 The LSCCF thanks the residents of Wells…

-The Lake St. Catherine Conservation Fund wishes to express its gratitude to the people of Wells for their support of Article 6.
-The funds provided by the Town of Wells have made it possible for the LSCCF to pursue its promising projects in managing and restoring the lake.
+The Lake St. Catherine Conservation Fund wishes to express its gratitude to the people of Wells for their support of our 2019 items.
+The funds provided by the Town of Wells have helped to make it possible for the LSCCF to pursue its promising projects in managing and restoring the lake.
 Your continued support is vital in our work to save one of our most valuable assets.
 Thanks to all who have shown their confidence in our efforts.